pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 ### When Cosmos DB Makes Sense

-OK, I think all these comparisons give us a strong grounding to talk about trade-offs.
-So with all this in mind, when should you use Cosmos DB?
+OK, I think all these comparisons give us a solid grounding to talk about trade-offs.
+So, with all this in mind, when should you use Cosmos DB?

-1. **Document Database with Global Distribution**: If you need a document database that supports global distribution with multiple consistency models, Cosmos DB is a strong choice.
-Its automatic scaling and geo-replication mean you can reach a global audience and high level of throughput with minimal operational overhead.
+1. **Document Database with Global Distribution**: Cosmos DB is a strong choice if you need a document database that supports global distribution with multiple consistency models.
+Its automatic scaling and geo-replication mean you can reach a global audience and a high level of throughput with minimal operational overhead.

 2. **Hands-Off Scalability**: This came up again and again.
 When you want to focus more on development and less on database administration, Cosmos DB offers hands-off scalability.
 It automatically handles partitioning, indexing, and replication, which is great for teams that prefer highly managed services.

-3. **Schema Flexibility**: When your data structure is not fixed and might evolve over time, Cosmos DB’s schema-less nature is an advantage.
+3. **Schema Flexibility**: When your data structure is not fixed and might evolve over time, Cosmos DB's schema-less nature is an advantage.
 This flexibility is helpful in cases where your application data needs to adapt frequently without the constraints of a rigid schema.
 Also, there is a taste aspect to this.
-While I myself like schemas and structure, some teams have extensive experience working with document based NoSQL solutions and they will find CosmosDB a great fit.
+While I like schemas and structure, some teams have extensive experience working with document-based NoSQL solutions, and they will find CosmosDB a great fit.

 ### When to Avoid Cosmos DB